 • Classic Worship at 11:00 provides the opportunity for those who prefer a more traditional service to worship using hymns with organ accompaniment (our organ is said to be one of the finest in Cornwall), to join in a time of intercessory prayer, to hear a Bible-based, relevant sermon, and once a month to share in holy communion.

 Children and young people join in the first part of the Contemporary Worship service, then leave for their own activities.
 All our children’s workers have undergone DBS checks.
+We aim to follow safeguarding principles at all times but particularly with children and vulnerable adults.

 Coffee, tea and biscuits are served after both services.